Before you begin, you must first install PrestaShop.

 This guide will help you configure a walled Web server.

-php.ini file, most of the time from "On" to "Off" or vice versa.
+php.ini file requires you to change some values, most of the time from "On" to "Off" or vice versa.
 The file contains a lot of documentation for each line, be sure to read them in order to better understand your changes.
 Be careful of what you edit, as this has a direct impact on the way PHP runs, and therefore on your servers stability and even security.

 register_globals directive, when enabled, defines all environment variables (GET, POST, COOKIE, SERVER...) as global variables.
 It is unsafe to use unset variables, because a user could easily set a value into this variable by using the GET method, for example.
 It is therefore imperative to set